ibm-cloud-docs/containers/cs_providers.md

  <tr>
    <td>Security</td>
    <td>Classic clusters have many built-in security features that help you protect your cluster infrastructure, isolate resources, and ensure security compliance.
 For more information, see [Security in your Virtual Private Cloud](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-security-in-your-ibm-cloud-vpc).</td>
    <td>With VPC, your cluster runs in an isolated environment in the public cloud.
-Security groups act as virtual firewalls for instance-level protection, and network access control lists protect the subnets that provide the floating IPs for your worker nodes.
-For more information, see [About Virtual Private Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-about) in the VPC docs.</td>
+Network access control lists protect the subnets that provide the floating IPs for your worker nodes.
+For more information, see [About Virtual Private Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-about).</td>
  </tr>
  <tr>
    <td>High availability</td>